bergercookie/asm-lsp/readme.rst

 Current status
 --------------

-The project provides descriptions for most user-mode x86-64 instructions up to AVX2 and SHA (including 3dnow!+, XOP, FMA3, FMA4, TBM and BMI2).
+The project provides descriptions for most user-mode x86 and x86-64 instructions up to AVX2 and SHA (including 3dnow!+, XOP, FMA3, FMA4, TBM and BMI2).
 The following instructions are currently **NOT** supported:

 - All priveledged instructions and user-mode system instructions (e.g. XSAVE, SLDT)
 - Legacy string/streaming instructions (MOVS/SCAS/CMPS/STOS/LODS)